 Supplement with Vitamin B6: It has been shown to improve the absorption and utilization of zinc (37, 38, 39).
 It is included in the Optimal Zinc supplement.

 Reduce oxidative stress: Glutathione and metallothionein are major antioxidants that protect the brain and can capture and remove excess copper from the body (54, 55, 56).
 N-Acetyl-Cysteine, Selenium, Alpha Lipoic Acid and Vitamin C are nutrients that are essential for the production of glutathione and metallothionein and can support the chelation process.
 All four nutrients are part of the Optimal Antiox supplement.

 Consider taking this anti-anxiety supplement.
 It includes several natural compounds that have helped me manage my anxiety over the years.
 It can help reduce stress while you work to lower your copper levels.
-You can use the coupon code FIVE$45496275 for a 5% discount.
+I found out you can use the coupon code FIVE$45496275 for a 5% discount.